TreacherousNexus/mastodome/README.md

 * Refreshes both visible panels (use `Edit` > `Refresh` or the `F5` key)
 * Supports the use of translation files (See `config/config.py` and `config/lang/en.json`)

-See [this list of closed issues](https://github.com/Mastodome/mastodome-qt/milestone/1?closed=1) for a more detailed view of new features and bug-fixes.

 ## Known Issues
 * Noticeable lag when you login, switch between streams or refresh the visible panels
 * Errors are not surfaced in dialogs yet, they output to the console window